Tafzeel99/HACKATHON-TEXT-BOOK/frontend/README.md

 Each module includes in-depth explanations, illustrative examples, and practical guidance to maximize your learning and empower you to develop the next generation of AI-powered physical intelligence.

+### Interactive AI Book Assistant

+This textbook features an integrated AI assistant that allows you to ask questions about the book content and receive contextual answers with source citations.
+The assistant uses a Retrieval-Augmented Generation (RAG) system to provide accurate responses based on the book's content.

+**Features:**
+*   **Contextual Q&A**: Ask questions about specific parts of the book
+*   **Text Selection**: Select text in the book and ask related questions
+*   **Source Citations**: Responses include page numbers, chapters, and sections where information was found
+*   **Real-time Interaction**: Instant responses to your questions

 ### Getting Started (Local Development)

 To set up the project locally and start the development server: